Changing Careers in Midlife: The Neuroscience of Reinvention

 They are intrinsically motivated

-When you’re changing careers in midlife, you’re not fighting your biology—you’re working with a brain optimized for purpose-driven learning.
+When you’re changing careers in midlife, you’re not fighting with biology and how your brain has changed, but you’re working with a brain that is optimized for purpose-driven learning.
+Your decisions change with your brain’s growth.

 Dopamine and the Shift Toward Meaning